planarinvestments/time-travel/README.md

     bundle exec rake generate time_travel <ExistingModel>

-Note that this creates date fields for history tracking but does not perform the migration of existing data for history tracking.
-If you need to migrate existing data, you'll need to write scripts for that.

 #### _Migrating existing data_

 To migrate existing data, you'll need to populate the effective and valid time ranges in each record in your model with a custom script of your own.
+An easy way to do this for a table that has a single date field is to order the records by the field and chain the dates from subsequent records to create the effective time range.
+The valid time range can be set to the current date onwards if you don't care about history prior to the migration.

 ### Manipulating data in a Time Travel model